categolj/categolj2-backend/README.md

 --------------- | ------------- | -----
-log.verbose | set this property `warn` if you want to supress the output of verbose log. | log.sql | set this property `debug` if you want to output SQL log. | error log.sql.reslt | set this property `debug` if I want to output SQL result log. | error backend.resources.cache.seconds | cache lifetime of static resources (HTML/JavaScript/CSS/Image) in Backend | 604800 frontend.resources.location | location of static resources in Frontend | categolj2-frontend frontend.resources.cache.seconds | cache lifetime of static resources (HTML/JavaScript/CSS/Image) in Frontend | 604800
+log.verbose | set this property `warn` if you want to supress the output of verbose log. | log.sql | set this property `debug` if you want to output SQL log. | error log.sql.result | set this property `debug` if I want to output SQL result log. | error log.dir | directory to output log | log log.file.prefix | prefix of log file | categolj2 backend.resources.cache.seconds | cache lifetime of static resources (HTML/JavaScript/CSS/Image) in Backend | 604800 frontend.resources.location | location of static resources in Frontend | categolj2-frontend frontend.resources.cache.seconds | cache lifetime of static resources (HTML/JavaScript/CSS/Image) in Frontend | 604800